ivancuric/js-perf/README.md

 Testing in Chrome dev tools' device mode isn't a valid substitute to testing on a real  device.
 Using CPU and network throttling helps, but it's a fundamentally different beast.
 Test on real devices.

 Even if you are testing on real mobile devices, you're probably testing it on your brand spanking new 600$ flagship phone.
 The thing is, that's not the device that your users have.
 The median device is something along the lines of a Moto G1.
 A device with under 1GB of ram, and a very weak CPU and GPU.
-To quote Bruce Lawson: "World-Wide Web, not Wealthy Western Web".
+To quote Bruce Lawson, it['s the World-Wide Web, not the Wealthy Western Web](https://vimeo.com/194968584).

 Let's see how it stacks up when [parsing an average JS bundle](https://docs.google.com/spreadsheets/d/1wHcNNQea28LhwQ_amFamT33d5woVrJfJy53Z1k6V090/edit?usp=sharing).